 The Well provides training for organizational leadership, member-care providers, and professional counselors.
 Their goal is to support and equip individuals at the “front lines” of their profession, while also creating awareness about the unique needs of cross-cultural workers.

 The Well hosts events that are designed to meet the specific needs of cross-cultural workers such as managing transition and adjusting to a different culture, working through marriage problems or traumatic experiences, parenting in unfamiliar contexts, and many other life challenges.
 Workshops, seminars, and retreats are offered, all with the purpose of providing renewal, restoration, and education to cross-cultural workers.
 Visit www.thewellintl.org.

 Ying Woothitha serves at Cornerstone Counseling Foundation as a counselor and the Development Director of Thai Counseling.
 Her ministry includes providing counseling to Thai and expat kingdom workers, teaching workshops, developing Thai counseling services for the Thai community, and developing Christian counseling materials and curriculum in Thai.
-Ying is currently involved in the formation and development of the Christian Counseling Association Thailand.
+Ying is the president of the Christian Counseling Association Thailand (CCAT), which is registered with the Thai government and promotes mental health and wholistic healing in Thai society through education and Christian counseling.
 Visit Ying Woothitha.